euan-gilmour/CommunitySolidServer/README.md

  alt="[Solid logo]" height="150" align="right"/>

-**The Community Solid Server is open software that provides you with a [Solid](https://solidproject.org/) Pod and identity.
+**The [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) is open software that provides you with a [Solid](https://solidproject.org/) Pod and identity.
 This Pod acts as your own personal storage space so you can share data with people and Solid applications.**

-This version of the Community Solid Server supports a new VC-based authentication protocol as an alternative to Solid-OIDC.
+This modified version of the Community Solid Server supports a new VC-based authentication protocol as an alternative to Solid-OIDC.
 An outline of this protocol, the modifications applied to CSS in order to implement it, and a demonstration can be seen in the sections below.

 ## The VC-Based Protocol